chablocher/Wine-Final-Report/README.md

 # Wine-Final-Report
-Final report for Data 115, WSU
+Final report for Data 115, by Chase Baerlocher